Zulfat Suara: State and national politics

 Suara serves as Treasurer of the National Women's Political Caucus (NWPC).
 Prior to this role, she served as President-Elect of the Tennessee Women's Political Caucus.
 She also served as the Treasurer and Vice President of Political Planning for the organization at the state level.

 In 2020, Suara was a member of the DNC Platform Committee, where she submitted an amendment regarding the treatment of international students that became part of the party’s national platform.
 She also served as the Tennessee State co-chair of Bernie Sanders’ Presidential Campaign in 2020.

 Testifying before the US House Sub-Committee

 On March 1, 2022, Zulfat, along with other community leaders testified before the House Subcommittee on the Constitution, Civil Rights, and Civil Liberties on the Discrimination and the Civil Rights of the Muslim, Arab, and South Asian American Communities.
-Zulfat's written and oral testimonies highlighted the many incidences of discrimination in the Muslim community at the local, state, and federal levels.
+Zulfat's written and oral testimonies highlighted the many incidents of discrimination in the Muslim community at the local, state, and federal levels.

+Electoral History

 Personal life

 Zulfat Suara married Dr. Rahaman Suara in 1990.
 They emigrated from Nigeria in 1993 and live with their five children in Nashville, TN.